CAPTION: The Bishops of Exeter Diocese with the newly ordained ministers

 He commented “I feel quite emotional and excited about what God has done here today and what he is going to be doing in the coming weeks and years.
 I’m most looking forward to getting to pray for people, particularly for healing.”

-She said “It’s been a wonderful joyful journey and an incredible emotional rollercoaster, but we’re there now and it’s just so wonderful.”
+She said: “It’s been a wonderful joyful journey and an incredible emotional rollercoaster, but we’re there now and it’s just so wonderful.”